cvam77/Reminder/README.md

 Virtual Deadline app:

+- makes use of Viewmodel, Firebase Job Dispatcher, Room ORM etc.

 - lets you schedule your tasks and then without you even noticing, secretly creates a virtual deadline for each of your tasks.
 (Check out the app screenshots for more information)

 - Prepones the deadline by creating a virtual one for you when you are not using your phone.
 It just creates a suitable virtual deadline - neither too far nor too near the original deadline, just the perfect one.